whees/Black-Hole-Ray-Tracer/README.md

 # Black-Hole-Ray-Tracer
 ## Description
 This program simulates
 the picture a camera would take
-of a chess board directly
+of a chess board positioned
-behind a black hole.
+directly behind a black hole.

 ## Controls:
 Left: rotate left